A complete guide to the project management career path to help you land your first PM role.

 - How To Create The Perfect Project Plan.
 The Definitive Guide

 Writing project documents like the Statement of Work, Project Initiation Document, RACIs, Status Reports and Risk Logs (to name a few).
-Often you can work from your organisation’s templates to learn what core areas are covered, or dig into the articles below.
+Often you can work from your organization’s templates to learn what core areas are covered, or dig into the articles below.
 If you’re new to writing project documents (or even if you’re not!) go through a manager or peer to review before sending out.

 Useful articles on documentation: